dimitrymindlin/Dialogue-XAI-APP/data/study_pages/01_study_intro_0.md

 The model would give the prediction that this is a high risk customer and the loan should not be approved.
 Such a model can also provide its confidence in the prediction.
 In this case, the model is 99% confident in its prediction.

+## Decsribe how a model makes a prediction, what are features?
 Next &rarr;